krasnw/krasnw/README.md

 ### 📚 Projects I have completed during my studies

-* [ImageStore]() - A simple social media with the ability to add, delete and view images.
-Project is written in pure PHP using MVC
+* [ImageStore](https://github.com/krasnw/img-strg-Docker) - The project is a simple social media application with the ability to add, delete, and view images.
+It is written in pure PHP using the Model-View-Controller (MVC) pattern.
+The application is placed into two Docker containers.

 ---